ericygu/VandyHacksNave/README.md

 > Eric Gu

 # Files
-Check FinalProduct.zip, has a file too big for github to carry which carries TSC sales data We had trouble with universal website implementation, but this works locally
+Check FinalProduct.zip, has a file too big for github to carry which carries TSC sales data.

+We had trouble with universal website implementation, but this works locally